-Within two months of the end of the project (by 31 May 2017) a full evaluation of the project should be provided incorporating (a) to (h) as above and:
+Additionally, within two months of the end of the project (i.e. by 30 April 2018) a full evaluation of the project should be provided incorporating (a) to (h) as above and:

-- how the project went, i.e. lessons learned, dissemination of outcomes, good practice, partnership development - how the target group benefited from your project/services (qualitative and quantitative information) - any particular difficulties or successes - Sustainability measures, how will you continue the work when the grant ends? - any other relevant information
+- how the project went, i.e. lessons learned, dissemination of outcomes, good practice, partnership development - how the target group benefited from your project/services (qualitative and quantitative information) - any particular difficulties or successes - Sustainability measures, how the work should be continued when the grant ends - any other relevant information